 Be sure to think of this so as to become a better soldier of Jesus Christ once you are confirmed, ordained, or married.

-Catholic Confirmation assures us of the graces that we must dread to miss.
-No other sacrament and no other activity in the world can offer such protection and assurance on our way to Heaven.
+No other sacrament and no other activity in the world can offer such protection and assurance on your way to Heaven.

-Preparing for Confirmation is a great time to learn about the Catholic Holy Days of Obligation as you'll need to know them every year.
+When you're preparing for Confirmation it's time to learn about the Catholic Holy Days of Obligation as you'll need to know them every year.

 Which are the Holy Days of Obligation in the United States?
-They are still (Consult your local ordo for the specifics):
+They are (Consult your local Ordo for the specifics):

-Another idea: Think of there being three for Our Lord, two for Our Lady, and one for the Saints in Heaven.
+Another idea: Think of there being three holy days for Our Lord, two for Our Lady, and one for the Saints in Heaven.

 Find more on choosing a saint's name here.